Jarlei3m/Menu-Restaurant-ReactJS/README.md

  - Learning ReactJS;
  - Menu filter based on each item category;
- - Dinamic category selection button, based on an array of unique values (ES6).
+ - Dynamic selection button, based on an array of unique values (ES6).

 <p>&nbsp;&nbsp;</p>